 Where This Works

-This obviously wouldn't be the first ever public square in the US.
-There are many other successful models of projects around this country that combine one or more of the ideas that we are including in this proposal.
-These are our inspiration.
+This obviously wouldn't be the first ever modern public square in the US.
+There are many other successful models of projects around this country that we can look to for inspiration.
 Read about them here.

 CLEVELAND PUBLIC SQUARE